idvorkin/idvorkin.github.io/_td/slow_zsh.md

 title: Slow ZSH prompts
 ---

-All of the sudden, hititng enter in zsh took seconds - took me a while, but I realized if I kiled tmux (not just a window), then it would be fast again (well, that's better then a reboot I guess.
+All of the sudden, hititng enter in zsh took seconds - took me a while, but I realized if I kiled tmux (not just a window), then it would be fast again (well, that's better then a reboot I guess. **Sigh, this drove me nuts and I just switched to Atuin instead**

 Profiling Zsh